sarthakjain95/UPESx162/Extras/Automated Video Playbacks/README.md

 > If there's an Issue, mail me at thelazycrazywizard@gmail.com (Yes. that's real)

-P.S. : I'll be adding the usage and other details in a few days
+P.S. : I'll be adding the usage and other details in a few days.
+This program is still under development.
+And I'm continuously testing and fixing bugs for this program.